TheNuelgeek/web3React-Technical-Task/README.md

 - Fetch data from the Moralis API and display it on the UI
 - Paginate through the data
 - Log out of the app
+- Upload files to IPFS and returns a link to view the file

 ## Contributions